publiclab/mapknitter/README.md

 `curl -L https://get.rvm.io | bash -s stable`

-# you may need to enable 'Run command as a login shell' in Ubuntu's Terminal, under Profile Preferences > Title and Command.
+**Note:** You may need to enable `Run command as a login shell` in Ubuntu's Terminal, under Profile Preferences > Title and Command.
 Then close the terminal and reopen it.

+Then, use RVM to install versoin 2.1.2 of Ruby:

 `rvm install 2.1.2`